Azure/Avere/docs/azure_vm_provision_best_practices.md

 ## Conclusion

 The above experiments reveal multiple conclusions about how to make VMs boot faster on Azure.
 All but one of our hypotheses are correct.
-The hypothesis stating that platform images are faster than custom images is incorrect.
+As seen in our results, the hypothesis stating that platform images are faster than custom images is incorrect.

-Here are the best practices to achieve the fastest virtual machine bootup times on Azure and avoid long boot time tails.
+Here are the best practices to achieve the fastest virtual machine provisioning times on Azure and avoid long boot time tails.

   1. **Use a managed service for VM creation** - Consider using an Azure managed service like [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) or [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).
 An Azure managed service hides the complexity around virtual machine creation.

+  2. **Use Azure virtual machine scale sets (VMSS)** - Experiments show that virtual machine scale sets (VMSS) consistently outperform availability sets and loose VMs.

-  2. **NFS Mount all VM clients to an Avere vFXT Edge Filer for large binary / toolchain payloads** - The fastest boot times result when VMs nfs mount the Avere vFXT Edge Filer and consume the binary / toolchain payloads.
+  3. **NFS Mount all virtual machine clients to an Avere vFXT Edge Filer for large binary / toolchain payloads** - The fastest boot times result when VMs NFS mount the Avere vFXT Edge Filer and consume the binary / toolchain payloads.
 NFS mounting all VM clients to an Avere vFXT yields the following additional benefits:
-     1. The Avere vFXT becomes a single source of truth, so if the toolchain needs updating, it is changed in a single place versus pushing a new custom image, and recreating the client VMs.
+     1. The Avere vFXT becomes a single source of truth, so if the toolchain needs updating, it is changed in a single place versus the creation of a new custom image, and recreating the client VMs.
      2. Fewer virtual machine reboots and failures.
      3. This best practice works when using [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) and [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).

-  3. **The Avere vFXT scales linearly as you add more nodes** - Experiments show that the Avere vFXT linearly scales in throughput as more nodes are added.
+  4. **The Avere vFXT scales linearly as you add more nodes** - Experiments show that the Avere vFXT linearly scales in throughput as more nodes are added.

-  4. **Use VMSS** - If you are not able to use an Azure managed service such as [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) or [Azure Batch](https://azure.microsoft.com/en-us/services/batch/), then your next best option is VMSS.
-Experiments show that VMSS consistently outperforms availability sets and loose VMs.

   5. **Adjust VMSS density depending on bytes used per VM** - Experiments show that a more densely-packed VMSS resource scales better for a VM that consumes a large amount of bytes to boot and start the target application.
 A density of 300 VMs per VMSS will work best for a Linux virtual machine with a large payload or a custom Windows image.
-A density of 25 VMs per VMSS will work best for booting Linux virtual machines with a very small application or toolchain payload or can directly nfs mount a share containing the application or toolchain.
+A density of 25 VMs per VMSS will work best for booting Linux virtual machines with a very small application or toolchain payload or can directly NFS mount a share containing the application or toolchain.

   6. **Manage your ARM calls** - ARM throttling leads to long virtual machine boot times.
 Techniques to reduce ARM throttling include using cloud-init instead of custom script extension, staggering ARM calls, and reducing polling.
 Using multiple subscriptions will also help work around these issues.